 optional - a plot object

-the map to use if mapadd = TRUE (re-created if this is omitted/NULL but mapadd is TRUE)
+the leaflet map to display in 'Map' sheet if mapadd is TRUE (re-created if this is omitted/NULL but mapadd is TRUE)

 Logical, whether to add a tab with a static copy of the summary report (tables, map, barplot).